Shiv1202/DataStructure_and_Algorithms_Python_and_cpp/LeetCode/June Challenge/04-Reverse String/README.md

 Write a function that reverses a string.
 The input string is given as an array of characters `char[]`.

-Do not allocate extra space for another array, you must do this by **modifying the input array in-place** with `O(1) extra memory`.
+Do not allocate extra space for another array, you must do this by **modifying the input array in-place with O(1)** extra memory.

-You may assume all the characters consist of `printable ascii characters`.
+You may assume all the characters consist of printable ascii characters.

 **Example 1**